-Personal or private use of social media, such as Facebook, Twitter, MySpace, blogs, etc., may result in unintended consequences.
-While the Board respects employees First Amendment rights, those rights do not include permission to post inflammatory comments that could compromise the Academy's Mission, undermine staff relationships, or cause a substantial disruption to the school environment.
-This warning includes Academy personnel online conduct that occurs off school property, including from the Academy's personal or private computer.
+An employee's personal or private use of social media may have unintended consequences.
+While the Board respects its employees' First Amendment rights, those rights do not include permission to post inflammatory comments that could compromise the Academy's mission, undermine staff relationships, or cause a substantial disruption to the school environment.
+This warning includes staff members' online conduct that occurs off school property including from the employee's private computer.
 Postings to social media should be done in a manner sensitive to the staff member's professional responsibilities.